 You know where you’ll be setting up your party and what they’re going to eat, but now it’s time to talk about decorating for your party!
 The first step is to go through what you have!
 Do you already have paper plates, cups, and placemats?
 Use those!
 Work in additional decor to your party after you’ve already taken inventory of what you have.

-Another fun graduation party decorating tip is to display achievements, diplomas, old school photos, and artwork of the graduation.
+Another fun graduation party decorating tip is to display achievements, diplomas, old school photos, their graduation cap and artwork of the graduation.

 Play That Funky Music